-- 1. Students from cohort 2022 and further receive the predicate 'cum laude' for the Master's degree audit if the following requirements have been met: - a. the weighted average of the results of the courses in the programme, not including the Master's thesis project, is at least 8,00.
-Passes (V) and exemptions (VR) will not be taken into consideration; - b. the result for the Master's thesis project is at least 9,0.
+1. Students from cohort 2022 and further receive the predicate 'cum laude' for the Master's degree audit if the following requirements have been met:

-- c.
+- a. the weighted average of the results of the courses in the programme, not including the Master's thesis project, is calculated to 2 decimals with passes (V) and exemptions (VR) being disregarded.
+The average grade is at least 8,00; - b. the result for the Master's thesis project is at least 9,0. - c.
 The duration of study, that is, the period between the student's enrolment in the programme and his taking the final examination, must not have exceeded 30 months for the Master programme, allowing for any delays officially recognised in accordance with the TU Delft Profiling Fund Regulations.
 If a part of the programme was completed before the official enrolment in the programme, for instance in the form of exemptions, as part of an exchange programme, or because of the so-called 'Zachte knip' the maximum allowed duration will be reduced by one month for every 5 EC completed.
 The following scheme will be used - 1 to 5 EC: 1 month reduction - 6 to 10 EC: 2 months reduction - 11-15 EC: 3 months reduction etc. - 2.
 In special cases, the Board of Examiners may decide to grant the predicate 'cum laude' to a student who does not meet the requirements referred to in paragraph 1 subparagraph c if the maximum duration of study is exceeded due to circumstances that occurred beyond the student's control. - 3.
 By way of derogation from paragraph 1, subparagraph c, for students following an approved double degree programme applies that the duration of study is no longer than 42 months.